HST Primer: Scientific Instrument COS

 The FUV channel has three gratings: G140L provides nearly complete coverage of the FUV wavelength range in a single exposure with a resolving power R ~ 1300 to 3500.
 G130M spans wavelengths between 900 Å and 1450 Å, and G160M covers the wavelength range between 1400 Å to 1775 Å; both these gratings provide resolving power R between 13,000 and 17,000 for wavelengths longer than 1150 Å (see the figure below for resolving power at shorter wavelengths).
 For all three FUV gratings, a small segment of the spectrum is lost to the gap between the two detector segments.
 This gap can be filled by obtaining two exposures offset in wavelength.

 The COS FUV detector is susceptible to gain sag, a reduction in the ability of the detector to convert incoming photons into electrons.
 One strategy for mitigating this, and subsequently extending the lifetime of the COS/FUV detector, is to occasionally change the location along the cross-dispersion direction where spectra are recorded on the detector, the lifetime position (LP).
-In the interests of extending the lifetime of COS operations until 2030, from Cycle 30 onwards, COS will operate under a hybrid LP-mode with the following default LPs: G130M 'blue modes' = LP2, G140L = LP3, G130M/1222 = LP4, G130M standard modes = LP5, G160M = LP6.
-Starting in Cycle 30, G160M exposures that are approximately longer than half an orbit will use a new LP6, while shorter G160M exposures will remain at LP4 (if requested).
-There are several notable changes for users at LP6, such as increased overheads and a slight reduction in resolution compared to LP4.
-Since LP6 will be the default LP for G160M observations, users who require the use of LP4 due to overheads and/or resolution must request to do so during the Phase I process.
-The calibration of LP6 is expected to be complete before Cycle 30 begins, and the COS team will provide additional updates to users as they become available.
+In the interests of extending the lifetime of COS operations until 2030, from Cycle 30 onwards, COS currently operates under a hybrid LP-mode with the following default LPs: G130M 'blue modes' = LP2, G140L = LP3, G130M/1222 = LP4, G130M standard modes = LP5, G160M = LP6.
+G160M exposures that are approximately longer than half an orbit use LP6, while shorter G160M exposures may use LP4 to reduce overheads, if requested in the Phase I proposal.

 In 2017, a set of restrictions on detector segment, FP-POS position, and target acquisition mode were introduced to maximize the lifetime of the FUV detector.
 Known as the COS2025 policies, these restrictions are still in effect and are discussed in full on the COS2025 website.